 Whether you’re designing the master bathroom for your new home or it’s time to remodel your existing master bath, you have a few decisions to make.
 Will you choose a larger tub?
 What size and shape will you choose for your mirror or mirrors?
 What color will the walls be?

 You and your spouse can figure out most of these decisions on your own without help from design experts, as most of these choices depend largely on your own personal taste.
-However, you may want to think a little bit more about whether or not a double sink bathroom vanity is the right choice for your bathroom.
+However, you may want to think a little more about whether a double sink bathroom vanity is the right choice for your bathroom.

-Double Sink Vanity Pros
+What Are Double Sink Vanity Pros?

 How to Work Around Problems

 Sometimes, though, the space is just too small.
 If you’re not thinking about knocking a wall out or completely rebuilding your bathroom, you might want to consider a single, larger sink and a large mirror, along with some wall shelving or cabinets to give you both a little bit more elbow room.
-It never hurts to consult with an experienced interior designer when making big design decisions for your bathroom, either.
+It never hurts to consult with an experienced interior designer when making big design decisions for your bathroom.